 A conversation with Sergio Sesmero, the winner of the SIT 2020 Emerging Furniture Designer of the Year, student of the Esne – Escuela Universitaria De Innovación, Diseño Y Tecnología in Madrid.

 Could you tell us a little about yourself?
 Where are you from?

 I was born in 1997 in Madrid, Spain.
 Experience, abstraction, philosophy and society have guided my designs in the different fields in which I have worked.

 I have tried to establish with my designs the possibility of a dialogue between theory and praxis, between knowledge and doing in the field of artistic activity and design.
-With a special interest in avant-garde design, I present myself as a person who is not afraid to experiment through the dialectic between opposites and taking design to extremes, until I find a synthesis of concepts.
+With a special interest in avant-garde design, I present myself as a person who is not afraid to experiment through the dialectic between opposites and take design to extremes, until I find a synthesis of concepts.
 I have worked in different fields (design, production, and commerce) that have influenced my approach to projects, collaborating on projects in various sectors such as furniture, automotive, consumer electronics, fashion, and accessories.

 How did you discover your passion for Design and decided to study at Esne – Escuela Universitaria De Innovación, Diseño Y Tecnología in Spain?

 I discovered my interest in design through a project I did in the electrical engineering course, I was studying before product design.
 During the course of that work, I realized how interesting it was for me to redefine the shapes, materials and functions of everyday objects.

 Afterwards, I decided to leave that career and look for another one where I could experiment again with the design of different products, that’s where ESNE appeared.

 What was your design process when working on the “Memoria Chair”?